 History of ALCAM

-- Significant redevelopment of the ALCAM has taken place over the last 3 years.
-A new ALCAM comprising new Traffic Exposure Model, Infrastructure Model and Consequence Model has been developed and accepted by the national committee;
+2014 – Significant redevelopment of the ALCAM takes place and a new online LXM database and ALCAM comprising a Traffic Exposure Model, Infrastructure Model and Consequence model is released.

 2012 – Use of the Peabody-Dimmick Formula (accident prediction model for highway-rail interfaces) in the Exposure Model.

 2010 – Road Model Consequence Model undergoes further development using event trees and accident data from Australia and New Zealand is used to validate the model

 2007 – Updates made to ALCAM to align with changes to AS1742.7 – Manual of Uniform Traffic Control Devices Part 7 – Railway Crossings